West Texas Trail Walkers

 Walk Director: Susan Noonan

-Rated: 1B - Easier walks on packed dirt trails
+Distance/Rating: 22k combined - Range from 1B to 2B.
+Easier walks on packed dirt trails

 Indian Head Trail (3k), BBNP: A lesser known trail but well worth your time.
 The trail start is less than 2 miles from motel at the edge of BBNP.
 Explore the rock boulders and Indian petroglyphs.